 This is a very simple marmalade, but don’t be deceived – it is absolutely delicious.
-The small quantity assures this is a little something you can cook while you’re making dinner or hanging around the house; it cooks fairly quickly.
-This recipe isn’t developed for canning, but a jar will keep for weeks in the fridge.
+The small quantity assures this is a little something you can cook in a reasonable time, maybe while you’re making dinner or just hanging around the house.
+This recipe isn’t developed for canning, but a jar will keep for weeks in the fridge with no problem.

 Red Onion Marmalade